bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 - [v] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [v] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [v] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [v] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [v] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [v] Your project manager will count the project as complete by merging the branch back into master.